 Click here for our ten-year report, Supporting Community-Based Substance Abuse Prevention

-We do this partly as an effort to develop a common language regarding positive youth development that is centered on Search Institute's research.
-The Search Institute, a nonprofit independent research organization in Minneapolis, Minnesota, has identified what it calls the "40 developmental assets."
+The Search Institute, a nonprofit, independent research organization in Minneapolis, Minnesota, has identified what it calls the "40 developmental assets."
 The assets are experiences and qualities that have been shown to have a positive influence on the lives and choices of youth and communities.
-The asset building framework is an evidence-based approach to prevention that has become the single most widely-usd approach to positive youth development.
+The asset building framework is an evidence-based approach to prevention that has become the single most widely used approach to positive youth development (Search Institute, 2009).
 When using asset building, communities look at what assets their youth have and don't have.
 Then, the community plans activities that help build the assets that are lacking while further strengthening the assets that are there.
 The ASAP Center helps communities with all stages of implementing asset building.